IndEcol/pymrio/README.md

 Installation
 ------------

 Up to now now pymrio doesn't have a installation routine.
-Just download the package from the source repository (download zip on right toolstrip) and add the folder to your python path.
+Just download the package from the source repository (download zip on right toolstrip), unzip and add the folder to your python path.

     import sys
-    _pymrio_path = r'D:\KST\proj\pymrio'
+    _pymrio_path = r'S:\pymrio-master'
     if not _pymrio_path in sys.path:
         sys.path.append(_pymrio_path)
     del _pymrio_path

+    import pymrio

 Dependencies